Velibor Pudar: Managerial career

 It was in 2005 that Pudar obtained the level A UEFA licence for coaching, after graduating in Belgrade's Higher School for Football.
 After early coaching experiences while still playing with FK Leotar and FK Velež Mostar, he also coached NK Bratstvo Gračanica in the 2008–2009 season.
 In the 2009–2010 season coached FK Igman Konjic, 2010–2015 coached Ittihad FC and in 2015–2016 he coached Al-Taawoun FC.
+Since February 2024 he is the headcoach for Bosnian lower league side HNK Kruševo.
+In the 2024–25 Bosnia and Herzegovina Football Cup, he guided his team to the quarter finals, after beating Sloboda Tuzla and Zvijezda Gradačac.

 Personal life

 Velibor is the father of swimmer Lana Pudar, who competed at the 2020 Summer Olympics and who claimed the gold medal in the women’s 200-metre butterfly at the 2022 European Aquatics Championships in Rome, Italy.